chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 ## The big picture

-Project files on Github are often called repositories or **repo/repos** for short.
+Project files on Github are often called repositories, or a **repo** for short.
 For every project you contribute to, you will interact with two different repos:

 * One repo will be the original project repository
 * The other repo will be **your personal copy** of the original repo